 Your Future in Marketing Communications

 As digital technology continues to expand the potential avenues for communication, having the ability to formulate integrated marketing communications strategies will be invaluable to all types of organizations.
 Working on integrated strategies could also be a rewarding way to apply your communications and marketing skills in a meaningful career.
-If you have an interest in enhancing your communications expertise, explore the USC online MCM degree program.
+If you have an interest in enhancing your communications expertise, explore the USC online masters in communication management.
 Positioning students to become communications leaders, the program could help you achieve your career ambitions.
 Take the first step toward career advancement today.